Pest Control: Bees Removal In Kent

 Bee Sting.
 Some bees are completely harmless, as they don’t have a sting however most do which can cause Anaphylactic Shock to someone who has allergies.

-In general when you come across a bee when you’re out, they are quite placid and this is fine, however if you have a situation where you have to deal with a swarm or a nest that has formed in the loft for example then this is where you have to be careful and may need a bee removal service.
+In general when you come across a bee when you’re out, they are quite placid and this is fine, however if you have a situation where you have to deal with a swarm or a nest that has formed in the loft for example then this is where you have to be careful and may need a bees removal service.
 Pest-Tech Ltd would always recommend you call a professional in to deal with them in this situation, as you do not know what the temperament of the colony is like.

 Bumble bees are black, round and very fluffy.
 There are several different species of bumble bees which include the White tail bumble bee, Tree bumble bee and the Garden bumble bee all of which vary in size.
 There are on average 50 to 100 bumble bees in a colony which is quite small in comparison to honey bees.
 Pest-Tech Ltd has dealt with many bumble bee nests and you find them in the strangest of places.

 The most common place to find a bumble bee’s nest in a urban environment is in the loft space, using the insulation to house the nest.
 They are crawlers so the nest can be up to 2 meters from the entrance point.
 You will know you have them, as you will often see the males circling the entrance trying to attract the females.
-We can carry out a bee removal in this situation.
+We can carry out a bees removal in this situation.

 Other common places to find bumble bee nests are bird boxes and in cavity walls.
 It only needs a small entrance hole this can be something as simple as an old overflow pipe hole.
 Bumble Bees can sting if provoked, but generally they good-natured and if left alone they will go about their business and will interfere.

-Honey bees although similar looking to wasps in appearance and size, are usually much darker in colour and have a fluffy body (Thorax).
+Honey bees although similar looking to wasps in appearance and size, are usually much darker in colour and have a fluffy body made from fine hairs.
 Dependent on the size of a nest a small colony could have a couple of thousand bees however a large thriving nest can hold up to 50,000 bees.
 Honey bees collect pollen which is visible on the bee’s hind legs as they return to the nest.
 Honey bees also collect nectar which they store and turn into honey.
 They make and store a surplus of honey which they use over the winter months.
 Problems occur when honey bees decide to swarm, they may decide to take up residence in your home or garden.

 Pest-Tech Ltd has removed many swarms from properties in and around Maidstone, all of which have been re-homed out in the countryside.
 When honey bees swarm they are looking for a new place to nest.
 The original colony has become too large for the existing nest so they split in half and swarm.
 If this occurs on your property it is recommended that you call in a professional to deal with the bees.
 They can then be re-homed in a safe environment so they can build a new home.